 All of the plans on the marketplace are verified and approved by Washington State officials, and the financial services providers listed cannot charge more than 1% in total annual administrative fees to those who enroll.
 The plans must also undergo an annual review and renewal process.
 Interested workers can review plans, choose and customize the one that best fits their needs, and enroll through the provider’s website.

 In addition, employees should take note of the following:

-Employees can take a guided tour of the site to receive plan recommendations and compare all plans side by side;
+Employees can take a guided tour of the site to receive plan recommendations and compare all plans side by side

-Worker contributions are portable, so they can move from job to job prior to retirement;
+Worker contributions are portable, so they can move from job to job prior to retirement

-The site has options for small businesses and individuals, including the self-employed, sole proprietors, and gig workers;
+The site has options for small businesses and individuals, including the self-employed, sole proprietors, and gig workers

-Calculators such as FINRA’s Retirement Calculator can help employees estimate how much they will need to save for retirement;
+Calculators such as FINRA’s Retirement Calculator can help employees estimate how much they will need to save for retirement

-Questions related to sign-up and plan details are managed by the retirement plan provider, not the state Marketplace.
+Questions related to sign up and plan details are managed by the retirement plan provider, not the state Marketplace

-Finhabits’ Traditional IRA plan: Employees contribute pre-tax funds via automatic contributions; withdrawals are taxable.
+Finhabits’ traditional IRA plan: Employees contribute pre-tax funds via automatic contributions; withdrawals are taxable.

-Saturna Trust’s Profit Sharing plan: Employers determine how much employees can contribute and what the amount is based on; employees don’t make their own contributions.
+Saturna Trust’s profit-sharing plan: Employers determine how much employees can contribute and what the amount is based on; employees don’t make their own contributions.
 Learn more about profit-sharing plans and how they compare to 401(k) plans.

-Saturna Trust’s Solo 401(k) for the self-employed: Self-employed workers can receive similar tax benefits to a traditional 401(k) plan; this is only for business owners and their spouses.
+Saturna Trust’s solo 401(k) for the self-employed: Self-employed workers can receive similar tax benefits to a traditional 401(k) plan; this is only for business owners and their spouses.

-Saturna Trust’s Traditional 401(k) plan: Employees contribute pre-tax funds and the employer has the option to make a matching contribution.
+Saturna Trust’s traditional 401(k) plan: Employees contribute pre-tax funds and the employer has the option to make a matching contribution.

-Saturna Trust’s Auto-Enroll 401(k) plan: Similar to a traditional 401(k), this plan automatically enrolls employees with a specified percentage contribution; employees can choose to opt-out or select a different percentage contribution.
+Saturna Trust’s auto-enroll 401(k) plan: Similar to a traditional 401(k), this plan automatically enrolls employees with a specified percentage contribution; employees can choose to opt-out or select a different percentage contribution.

-Financial services providers who would like to be listed on the Marketplace must first be verified by a state-based regulatory agency and then complete the Washington State Department of Commerce Retirement Marketplace application; there is no application fee.
+Financial services providers who would like to be listed on the Marketplace must first be verified by a state-based regulatory agency and then complete the Washington State Department of Commerce Retirement Marketplace application.
+There is no application fee.
 The Department of Commerce website offers application information and links for financial services companies.

 Simplifying the savings process

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
-Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.
+Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.